Corey Luciano

 Corey Luciano (born August 14, 1998) is an American college football coach and former professional football center who currently serves as an assistant coach for the Alabama Crimson Tide.
 He played in the National Football League (NFL) for the San Francisco 49ers, and played college football for the Washington Huskies.

-Early years
+Early life

 Luciano was born on August 14, 1998, in Danville, California.
 He attended Monte Vista High School in Danville and as a senior helped them win the CIF North Coast Division I Championship in 2016 with a 12–1 record.
 Rated as a two-star recruit by Rivals.com, he opted to pursue college football at the junior college level, with the Diablo Valley Vikings.

 College career

 As a true freshman at Diablo Valley in 2017, Luciano was named first-team All-Bay 6 League.
 He committed to the Washington Huskies, but sat out the 2018 season due to injury.
 He had been ranked as the top junior college offensive guard nationally by ESPN and the 25th-best player overall by Rivals.com.
 In the 2019 season at Washington, he switched from center to tight end and played the first six games in his new position.
 In Washington's 2020 season that was shortened to 4 games, he played in all four games at right tackle after another position change.
 Luciano switched positions again for the third time, this time back to center, and played in all 12 games in 2021.
 As a senior in 2022, he played and started all 13 games at center and was named honorable mention All-Pac-12 Conference, receiving conference offensive lineman of the week honors after their game against the Oregon Ducks.
 Voted on by his teammates, he earned the Earle T. Giant Tough Husky Award, awarded to a player in the program who stands out above all others for embodying the traits of toughness and dedication to the team.
 He finished his collegiate career having played 35 games.